artcom/hsm-js/README.md

 ## Entry and Exit Actions

-Each state has an overridable \_enter() and \_exit() function - you can add your enter and exit code here.
-Be sure to call the base classes implementation if your state is composite (i.e. a Sub or Parallel.)
+Each state can have a on\_entry and/or on\_exit function.
+They will be invoked when the state is entered or exited.

 ## Internal, External and Local Transitions (TODO)